scanepa/scanepa/ReadMe.md

 # Hi, I'm Stefano Canepa

+I'm a developer and system administrator lost in the cloud.
+I'm bad at doing both things, but I keep working hard to improve.

+I'm a free software user and advocate, and I'm trying to convince everyone to move to free software and support it in any way they can.

+I'm currently working at Hewlett Packard Enterprise as a system software engineer.
+I write code to make different systems speak to each other.

-I'm a sort of programmer and system administrator working with computers in the cloud.
-I'm a free software user and advocate who uses only Linux.
-While not in front of a screen I like swimming and cycling.
+While not in front of a screen, I like swimming and cycling.

-I love ice cream, my favorite flavors are chocolate, stracciatella, and pistachio
+I love ice cream.
+My favourite flavours are chocolate, stracciatella, and pistachio.

-You can reach me sending an e-mail to **sc@linux.it**
+You can reach me by sending an e-mail to **sc@linux.it**

 ## How to connect with me